1800 861 272

 We know swift payment is vital to you.

 In this article, we unpack and simplify line items and explore why claims get rejected, to help you pre-empt and avoid common roadblocks.
-This is a must-read resource for providers who want to get paid quickly.
+This is a must-read resource for providers.

 The anatomy of a line item

-The National Disability Insurance Scheme (NDIS) Pricing Arrangements and Price Limits contains a whopping 800 line items for providers to claim from!
+The National Disability Insurance Scheme (NDIS) Pricing Arrangements and Price Limits contains more than 800 line items for providers to claim from!

 And, given a line item lets the NDIA know which budget category in your client’s plan should pay for your services, they're one of the most valuable tools in a provider's toolkit.